-A city brimming with business opportunity, the potential for continued economic prosperity activities, Cardiff rightly ranks amongst the most favourable locations to visit in the UK.
-Better yet, there’s an abundance of available serviced apartments in Cardiff, meaning that visits to this city can be as straightforward as ever.
+A city brimming with business opportunity, Cardiff rightly ranks amongst the most favourable locations to visit in the UK.
+The abundance of serviced accommodation in Cardiff makes stays in this city convenient, straightforward and enjoyable.

 Staying with Situ in our Cardiff accommodation provides the busy traveller with a true home-from-home experience.
 All our Cardiff apartments have their own fully-equipped kitchen and comfortable living room, allowing you to unwind in the privacy of your own space at the end of a long day.

 If you’re travelling by road, the M4 motorway passes around the north of the city.
-Cardiff is easy to get around once you’re here and is pedestrian-friendly with good public transport links.
-Whatever your time here has in store for you, fully furnished, serviced accommodation in Cardiff offers a convenient and comfortable base for you to enjoy any free time you have during your trip.
+Cardiff is easy to get around once you are there and is pedestrian-friendly with good public transport links.
+Whatever your trip has in store for you, fully furnished, serviced accommodation in Cardiff offers a convenient and comfortable base for you to enjoy any free time you have during your trip.

 The Central Cardiff Enterprise Zone is focused on the growth of the financial and professional services sector.
 Cardiff City Council also plays an active role in helping businesses thrive in the city centre.

-Cardiff Business Park is situated 15 minutes to the northeast of Cardiff city centre via the A4232 and is within easy reach of all rail links from Cardiff and Newport.
-It’s home to many different companies, including Coca-Cola, Shell, and the Welsh Power Group.
+Cardiff Business Park is situated fifteen minutes to the northeast of Cardiff city centre via the A4232 and is within easy reach of all rail links from Cardiff and Newport.
 With such great public transport and easy road links to the park, short stay apartments in Cardiff can act as convenient accommodation options, allowing easy commutes to wherever your work takes you.

 Things to Do in Cardiff